tari-project/tari/RFC/src/RFC-0001_overview.md

 The Tari network is composed of two layers:

-1. The base layer deals with [Tari coin] [transaction]s.
+1. The base layer deals with [Tari token] [transaction]s.
 It governed by a proof-of-work blockchain that is merged-mined with Monero.
 The base layer is highly secure, decentralised and relatively slow.
 2. The digital assets network runs on a second layer.
 This layer manages all things to do with native digital assets.
 It is built for liveness, speed and scalability at the expense of decentralisation.